Ear Barotrauma: Pressure in The Ears (Causes Symptoms & Treatment)

 - In case of underwater, a feeling of ear pressure.

 It becomes sometimes very challenging to diagnose the accurate cause of ear pressure.
 Depending on the cause ear pressure can be from an ear infection or hearing loss.
 In most of the cases, it can also be from a sinus infection.

 Also, most of the constant and severe cases of ear infection such as cholesteatoma or Externa and otitis media can result in meningitis.
 However, a cyst that is not diagnosed or treated can spread their infection inside the ear bones which can lead to permanent hearing impairment.

 Inner Ear Decompression Sickness

-IEDCS occurs most of the time during ascent or after some time after diving. however Ear barotrauma occus in most of the cases during compression ( ascent) or after a smaller dive.
-Patients having IEDCS need to immediately shift to hyperbaric chamber for recompression.
-There is a correlation exist between a early recompression and recovery.
+IEDCS occurs most of the time during ascent or after some time after diving.
+However, Ear barotrauma occurs in most of the cases during compression (ascent) or after a smaller dive.
+Patients having IEDCS need to immediately shift to the hyperbaric chamber for recompression.
+There is a correlation exist between early recompression and recovery.

 It is almost a necessity to diagnose an exact cause of the ear pressure, as the treatment process varies according to the cause.